TCE Species Mapping

 Individual versus combined streams

-In this example, the two streams are added directly to the OLI reactor, this is correct and the TreatedSolution temperature (OLI reactor output) is predicted to be 43.6 C:
+In the second example below, the two streams are added directly to the OLI reactor.
+This is correct and the TreatedSolution temperature (OLI reactor output) is predicted to be 43.6 C:

 For the first case, the OLI reactor calculates the TCE equilibrium enthalpy of the single inlet stream.
 For the second case it separately calculates the TCE equilibrium enthalpy for each inlet stream, which gives a total TCE feed enthalpy different to the first case.